Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 LIMIT 10;
 ```

 Notice how WKB is incomprehensible to a human reader.
-However, this format is handy in data loading/unloading, as it can be more compact than WKB or GeoJSON.
+However, this format is handy in data loading/unloading, as it can be more compact than WKT or GeoJSON.

 ## Load Data from Internal Storage